cloudfoundry/cf-mysql-release/README.md

   $ bosh upload release releases/cf-mysql-<N>.yml
   ```

-2. If deploying an **older** final release than the latest, check out the tag for the desired version.
-This is necessary for generating a manifest that matches the code you're deploying.
+If deploying an **older** final release than the latest, check out the tag for the desired version; this is necessary for generating a manifest that matches the code you're deploying.

   ```
   $ cd ~/workspace/cf-mysql-release